rasm445f/soft-exam-2/README.md

 Additionally, we will use the SQALE Method (Software Quality Assessment based on Lifecycle Expectations) into our strategy.
 The SQALE Method will help us make sure our code is not only functional but also written with high quality.
 We will focus on the following key aspects:

 -  **Changeability**: How easily code can be updated or modified when changes are needed.
 -  **Maintainability**: How much effort it takes to find and fix bugs and to keep the code working properly over time.
 -  **Portability**: The ability to use the code across different platforms, systems, or applications, without needing significant changes.
 -  **Reusability**: The potential to reuse the code in different parts of the project or in other projects.
 -  **Technical Debt**: The cost and effort needed to improve the code or fix problems, and whether external assistance might be required to address these issues.

 ## Scope

 The testing will cover the following functionalities of the MTOGO application:

-- User registration and account authentication
+-  User registration
-- Menu and item management by restaurants
+-  View Restaurant menu and its items
 -  Order placement and cancellation
-- Creation and removal of Restaurants
 -  Adding and removing items in shopping cart
-- Reviews and ratings submission by users
+-  Rating submissions by users

 ### Test Approach